 In Years 7, 8 & 9, our students participate in a wide variety of sports.

-The first term is fully dedicated to the development of water sports such as windsurfing, kayaking, stand-up paddle surfing and our speciality, SAILING.
-For this we use the excellent coaching and facilities offered by the sailing club Vela Portals which is a 5 minute walk from the school gate.
+The first half term focuses on SAILING.
+For this we use the excellent coaching and facilities offered by the Calanova Sailing Club.
 All activities are taught by qualified instructors and are included within the program “School for Quality”.
+When the wind is not in our favour, alternatives such as SUP (stand up paddleboarding) and kayaking are offered.

 During term 2, our students participate in activities related to team sports such as Football, Basketball, Volleyball etc. This is also time to get ready for our Ski Trip, by improving fundamental physical skills, especially coordination and balance.

 The third term is entirely dedicated to Athletics.
-We use the spectacular facilities offered by Magaluf Athletics track.
-All the activities taught during this term enable our students to arrive fit and ready for our annual sports day: ‘King Richard III Olympics’ in which all students from Year 1 to Year 13 (and parents!) compete to show their talent and enjoy of an unforgettable day.
+We use the professional facilities offered by Magaluf Athletics track.
+All the activities taught during this term enable our students to arrive fit and ready for our annual sports day: ‘King Richard III Olympics’ in which all students from Year 1 to Year 11 (and parents!) compete to show their talent and enjoy of an unforgettable day.

 Key Stage 4

-At Key Stage 4 students prepare for their IGCSE Physical Education qualification.
+In Years 10 & 11, all students continue to do sport but may elect to prepare for their IGCSE Physical Education qualification.
 Candidates’ knowledge, skills and understanding come from studying both practical and theoretical aspects of Physical Education.
 The Cambridge syllabus is also designed to foster enjoyment in physical activity.

 The knowledge gained enables candidates to develop an understanding of effective and safe physical performance.